 Advanced Media Troubleshooting¶

-ConnexCS Circuit Test ConnexCS can be setup to perform automated circuit tests.
-A call is sent outbound and can complete a full circuit, as well as testing other metrics, MOS is checked.
-This is a measure of audio quality, a long running test can notice trends even before your customers do.
+ConnexCS Circuit Test Setup ConnexCS to perform automated circuit tests.
+An outbound call is made and can complete a full circuit, as well as test other metrics and select MOS.
+This is a measure of audio quality; a long running test can notice trends even before your customers do.

 Trace Route (

-mtr) are great tools for checking the IP route.
-They are not made to analyse RTP packet loss.
-Additionally intermediate hops DON'T prioritize ICMP packets, and so should not be used as a method of debugging media issues.
+mtr) are great tool for checking the IP route.
+They're not made to analyse RTP packet loss.
+Also, intermediate hops DON'T prioritize Internet Control Message Protocol (ICMP) packets.
+They shouldn't use this as a method to debug media issues.

-Smokeping / long running pings An additional part of your arsenal for identifying trends outside ConnexCS may be to setup a long standing Ping in your monitoring environment to your customers / carrier equipment.
-This can identify long term trends in customer / carrier latency.
-There are also plenty of SaaS ping monitoring systems such as Pingdom.
+Smokeping / long-running pings: An added part of your arsenal for identifying trends outside.
+This may be to set up a long-standing Ping in your monitoring environment for your customers / carrier equipment.
+This can identify long-term trends in customer / carrier latency.

-Call Recording / Packet Capture Enable call recording on ConnexCS & capture packets either on the customer or the carrier.
+Call Recording / Packet Capture Enable call recording on ConnexCS.
+It also captures packets on the customer's or the carrier's end.
 Compare the results.